akiver/cs-demo-manager.com/docs/02-guides/demos-analysis.md

 - From [HLTV](https://www.hltv.org) for professional matches.

 :::warning
 HLTV and some platforms compress demos in archives.
 You have to decompress it otherwise the application will not _see_ them.
+You can also enable [automatic demo extraction](/docs/guides/demos-analysis#automatic-demo-extraction-from-archives) to let the application do it for you.
 :::

 :::warning
 Demos links usually expire after around one month.
 :::

+## Automatic demo extraction from archives

+The application can automatically extract demos contained in archives (`zip`, `gz` and `bz2`) found in your folders when scanning for demos.
+Extracted demos are placed next to their archive.

+This feature is **disabled by default** as it has an impact on demo loading speed in folders that contain archives.
+You can enable automatic extraction for each archive format from the **Folders** tab of the application settings.

 ## Analyzing demos